-GDPR articles 44 to 50 govern the transfer of data outside of the EU and require separate justification before the data can be transferred.
-See also The Sedona Conference, Practical In-House Approaches for Cross-Border Discovery & Data Protection, 17 SEDONA CONF.
-J. 397 (2016).
+^{6.} GDPR articles 44 to 50 govern the transfer of data outside of the EU and require separate justification before the data can be transferred.
+See, e.g., The Sedona Conference, Practical In-House Approaches for Cross-Border Discovery & Data Protection, 17 SEDONA CONF.
+J. 397 (2016); Guidelines 05/2021 on the Interplay between the application of Article and the provisions on international transfers as per Chapter V of the GDPR at https://edpb.europa.eu/our-work-tools/documents/public-consultations/2021/guidelines-052021-interplay-between-application_en (last visited May 19, 2023).

-- Non-U.S. lawyers or other legal professionals seeking to comply with U.S. preservation obligations or other jurisdictions' preservation requirements and, at the same time, data protection requirements in their own or other countries; - Judges addressing whether, how, and under what circumstances parties should be required to preserve information where conflicts with international data protection laws are unavoidable; - Government agencies and authorities seeking the preservation of information stored in other jurisdictions; and - Data protection authorities so they might better understand an entity's good-faith efforts and attempts to achieve compliance.
+to preserve information where conflicts with international data protection laws are unavoidable;7

+- Government agencies and authorities seeking the preservation of information stored in other jurisdictions; and - Data protection authorities so they might better understand an entity's good-faith efforts and attempts to achieve compliance.

-&lt;sup>7 See, e.g., The Sedona Conference, Commentary and Principles on Jurisdictional Conflicts over Transfers of Personal Data Across Borders, 21 SEDONA CONF.
+^{7.} See, e.g., The Sedona Conference, Commentary and Principles on Jurisdictional Conflicts over Transfers of Personal Data Across Borders, 21 SEDONA CONF.
 J. 393 (2020).